 In this sentence, “¿Quién publicó sus primeras obras en Chile? – El poeta” (Who published his first books in Chile? – The poet) Taking into account that “El poeta” is the subject, the rest of the sentence would constitute the predicate, that is to say “Publicó sus primeras obras en Chile“.
 The main verb in this sentence would be “PUBLICAR”.

 Robots are used for specialized tasks

 In the second sentence, “¿Qué es lo que sirve para tareas especializadas? – Los robots” (what is it for specialized tasks? – Robots).
 As you can infer, “Los robots” is the subject and the rest is the predicate.

 Some important considerations about the subject and predicate

 It is possible to omit the subject in sentences in Spanish, as long as you conjugate the verb properly.
-In this case, the sentences would have something we call “sujeto tácito”, that is, a subject that we cannot see or that is implicit at the beginning, for example:
+In this case, the sentences would have something we call “sujeto tácito”, that is, a subject that is not written or mentioned, something implicit at the beginning.
+Here are a couple of examples:

 Llueve todos los días (where the subject could be a place)

 Compré algunos regalos (where the subject is the pronoun YO)

 I bought some gifts